Pataniscas de Bacalhau com Curcuma/ Codfish Patties with turmeric

 Bom Apetite.

-I confess I had never done Pataniscas.
-Which is, in part, a great shame, because it is one of the most basic recipes of Portuguese gastronomy.
-Unfortunately I think they ended up a bit in disuse, I do not know, but even in Lisbon restaurants, it is rare to see them on the menu.
+I have to admit I’d never made pataniscas before.
+Which is, in part, a real shame, because it’s one of the most basic recipes in Portuguese cuisine.
+Unfortunately, I think they’ve fallen out of favor a bit—I’m not sure why, but even in Lisbon restaurants, it’s rare to see them on the menu.

-This is one of those recipes that our grandmothers and our mothers used to make, as a way to enjoy the leftovers of cod.
-And as the tradition dictates, they are served with bean rice, or tomato rice.
+This is one of those recipes our grandmothers and mothers used to make as a way to use up leftover cod.
+And as tradition dictates, they’re served with bean rice or tomato rice.

 Ingredients